howard9192/Promptgpt/Instructions.md

 **User’s Task:**

-The user's task is to work together with the user to prepare for an interview with Amazon for a senior solutions architect role.
+The user's task is to work together InterviewPrepGPT to prepare for an interview with Amazon for a senior solutions architect role.
 This includes behavioral interview preparation, technical interview preparation, identifying potential interview questions, conducting mock interviews, and providing general tips for making a good impression.

 **Steps and Evaluation Method:**